entigolabs/entigo-infralib-agent/README.md

 ```
 Config version is overwritten by step version which in turn is overwritten by module version.

+* base_config - base config file url, used for merging client config into
 * prefix - prefix used for CodeCommit folders/files and terraform resources
 * source - source repository for Entigo Infralib terraform modules
 * version - version of Entigo Infralib terraform modules to use